 Academic standards are monitored and validated by External Examiners appointed for the programmes provided by each department.
 The reports of External Examiners are reviewed by the relevant departments and by the Vice-President Academic, and a synthesis report is prepared for Deans.
 An updated external examiner policy was approved by Academic Council in 2017.
+Maynooth University External Examiners for Taught Programmes.
+Recognition of the effectiveness of the MU External Examiner system was provided as part of the MU CINNTE Institutional Review 2018/19 with the Review Team commending the 'effective use of external examiners to raise quality oversight of student learning and also to benchmark its own assessment processes and standards against wider norms' (commendation 13).

-Maynooth University External Examiners for Taught Programmes Feedback from students is collated on a consistent and systematic basis via surveys of modules and also through the university-wide Student Evaluation of Learning Experience (SELE) survey and national Irish Survey of Student Engagement (ISSE).
+Feedback from students is collated on a consistent and systematic basis via surveys of modules and also through the university-wide Student Evaluation of Learning Experience (SELE) survey (currently under review) and national Irish Survey of Student Engagement (ISSE).
 The findings from the surveys are shared with Heads of Departments who liaise with students via class representatives.
 The findings from the university survey of student engagement are widely shared among the academic community and also with the student representatives.